 While there are definite advantages to having your customer details (e.g. faster shopping in the future, track deliveries, access to exclusive promos, etc.), there are ways to include a registration page without being disruptive.

-For one, you can make it an optional step for buyers.
-You can also highlight the benefits of being registered on your website (e.g. promos, exclusive content).
-Or you can go by User Interface Engineering’s route and change the “Register” button into a “Continue” button which generated them $300 million in revenue.
+Make creating an account an optional step for buyers.
+You can also highlight the benefits of registration on your website (e.g. promos, exclusive content).

 Dive Deeper: What Amazon’s Marketing Strategy Can Teach SMB Owners

 Think about all the money you put into generating leads.
 But how are you treating those leads once you have captured those precious few?
 Doesn’t it make sense to put just as much effort, if not more, into nurturing the people who cut through the noise to talk to you?